 Then the staff gage is attached to a 2″ x 8″, using screws or small bolts.
 Staff gages vary in width from 1″ to 4″; the usual USGS Style C staff gages are 2-1/2″ wide.
 Once the staff gage is screwed on, the board is U-bolted to the pipe.

 That’s it…except for the surveying part.
 The top of staff gage needs to be at the same level as the spillway crest, so the maximum water surface elevation can be measured.
+How is the surveying done?
+An autolevel is close enough for most reservoirs, or two installers can use a very accurate survey level.

 What if a pond is full, or mostly full?
 It is still possible to install a staff gage, but it will be harder.
 Boats or rafts will be needed, and the pipe with the board already attached has to be put in place and held vertical while being driven.
 If the total depth is greater than 6 feet, then a longer pipe, board, and staff gage will be needed, and the combined weight will be that much greater.
 Hint: tie a rope and buoy to the pipe so when if it slips and sinks, it can be pulled up again.